-Women who smoke are more likely than non-smokers to be lean, have lower blood estrogen levels and be younger at menopause, all of which can lower risk of breast cancer .
-And, some data suggest smoking is linked to factors that can increase risk of breast cancer, such as having fewer children and alcohol use .
+Women who smoke are more likely than non-smokers to be thin, have lower blood estrogen levels and be younger at menopause, all of which can lower risk of breast cancer .
+On the other hand, data show that smoking may be linked to factors that can increase risk of breast cancer, such as having fewer children and alcohol use .
 Certain genes may also affect whether smoking increases breast cancer risk in some people [422-423].
 These factors may explain some of the mixed study findings.

 Although smoking may only slightly increase breast cancer risk, stopping smoking, or never starting to smoke, is one of the best things you can do for your health.
 Smoking causes :

 - Lung cancer